 How does a student exit ELL?

 ELL students take an annual assessment called the ACCESS for ELLs.
-In order to be considered proficient, students must have, at a minimum, an overall score of 5.0 along with a rating of 4.0 in literacy (reading and writing) on this assessment.
+In order to be considered proficient, students must have, at a minimum, an overall score of 4.7 on this assessment.
 Input from additional measures of reading, writing, or language development available from school assessments will also be considered before students are exited.

 I know that my student’s parents don’t speak English - what should I do?